We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-A person’s toes can appear red due to cold weather, injury, infection, or other medical conditions.
-The redness usually goes away on its own, though some underlying causes require treatment.
+A person’s toes can appear red due to cold weather, injury, infection, or other medical conditions, such as Raynaud’s disease.
+The redness usually goes away on its own, but some underlying causes need treatment.

 This article will look at some of the most common causes of red toes.
 We also describe treatments and offer some tips for prevention.

 Chilblains develop shortly after exposure to the cold, and they often become more visible if a person warms the skin quickly, for example, in front of a fire or heater.

 The exact cause is unknown, but they may occur when small blood vessels are warmed faster than the larger vessels can handle.
 This can cause blood to leak into the soft tissues.

 They look like red or purple blotches and tend to appear on the toes, fingers, nose, cheeks, or ears.
 Chilblains can turn into blisters or ulcers over time, and these can be very painful.

 Chilblains are more common in children and young and middle-aged women.
 The following factors also increase a person’s risk of developing them:

 Raynaud’s disease, or Raynaud’s phenomenon, is a rare condition that affects the blood vessels in the fingers and toes.

 When someone with this condition is cold or stressed, their blood vessels can narrow.
 This keeps blood from reaching the surface of the skin in some areas of the body, and these areas may turn white or blue.
 The skin tends to turn red and tingle as the blood returns.